SamuelNarvaez/BirdcallRecognition/README.md

 ### Goals:
 * Using Twitter Developer API to pull tweets that engage in translanguaging and code-switching with English language pairs, maybe with a primary focus on the English/Spanish, English/Portuguese language pairs, as I have the most personal experience code-switching in those languages.
 * Experiment with ELMo and BERT for Sequence Tagging, Labling the parts of the tweets that are associated with named languages.

+Something to the effect of :
+![media/sentimix_table.png]
 * Build or find a sufficient labled set to train/test.

 ### Citations: